 Operating amateur radio helps to develop an intuition for real world signals, like the bandwidth of various analog and digital modulations, the propagation of different radio frequency bands, and the logistics of operating a legal transmitter.
 It also revisits some recurring themes in technology, like the trade-offs between analog vs. digital systems, proprietary vs. open standards, and centralized (VHF/UHF repeaters) vs. decentralized (HF) networks.

-In the United States, amateur radio licenses come in three levels: Technician Class, General Class, and Extra Class.
+In the United States, amateur radio licenses come in three levels: Technician Class, General Class, and Amateur Extra Class.
 The Technician license grants transmit privileges on all amateur radio bands above 30 MHz, whereas the higher license levels grant transmit privileges on progressively more spectrum in the lower frequency HF band.
 The Technician license can be obtained by scoring 75% or better on a 35 question multiple choice exam, and costs about $15 to take.
 These tests are not difficult to pass, as the question and answer pools for each level are published in advance.

 Studying for the amateur radio license is a great way to learn basic concepts about modulations, propagation, antennas, and international spectrum laws.
 This is the six-step plan I followed to getting a license and on the air in about 1.5 weeks: